johnkerl/miller/docs/src/reference-verbs.md

 -h|--help Show this message.
 </pre>

 This is just a histogram; there's not too much to say here.
 A note about binning, by example: Suppose you use `--lo 0.0 --hi 1.0 --nbins 10 -f x`.
 The input numbers less than 0 or greater than 1 aren't counted in any bin.
 Input numbers equal to 1 are counted in the last bin.
-That is, bin 0 has `0.0 &le; x < 0.1`, bin 1 has `0.1 &le; x < 0.2`, etc., but bin 9 has `0.9 &le; x &le; 1.0`.
+That is, bin 0 has `0.0 < x < 0.1`, bin 1 has `0.1 < x < 0.2`, etc., but bin 9 has `0.9 < x < 1.0`.

 <pre class="pre-highlight-in-pair">
 <b>mlr --opprint put '$x2=$x**2;$x3=$x2*$x' \</b>